Izaacapp/Disjoint-Set/README.md

 ## About The Project

-This project is for Assignment 3 of COP 3503C.
-The assignment involves using disjoint set data structures to solve the problem of reducing network connectivity by destroying connections.
+This project involves using disjoint set data structures to solve the problem of reducing network connectivity by destroying connections.

 ## Files Included